selcukyucel/MVVM-Unidirectional-Data-Flow-RxSwift-Behance-Client/README.md

 # MVVM-Unidirectional-Data-Flow-RxSwift-Behance-Client

          Behance client to be
-         I wanted to use/show different approaches in this first version which has been done quickly.
+         I wanted to use/show different approaches in this first version.
          Please read below to see what has been done, how it has been done.
-         You will see what I will do for version 2 soon.
+         You will see todos for version 2 soon.

          Currently version 1
          - App has been developed to use different kind of approaches to create views, data flow,